Improved Local Computation Algorithms for Constructing Spanners: Introduction

 \subsection{Our Results}

-We provide LCAs that with high probability constructs the following spanners. \begin{enumerate} \item A $3$-spanner with $\tilde{O}(n^{1+1/2})$ edges.
-The probe and time complexity of the algorithm is $\tilde{O}(n^{1/2})$ which is optimal up to polylogarithmic factors.
+We provide LCAs that with high probability construct the following spanners. \begin{enumerate} \item A $3$-spanner with $\tO(n^{1+1/2})$ edges.
+The probe and time complexity of the algorithm is $\tO(n^{1/2})$ which is optimal up to polylogarithmic factors (and constitutes the first optimal algorithm for general graphs).
 The size-stretch trade-off is optimal as well (up to polylogarithmic factors).
-This improves over the algorithm of Parter et al.~\cite{PRVY19} whose probe and time complexity is $\tilde{O}(n^{3/4})$. \item A $5$-spanner with $\tilde{O}(n^{1+1/3})$ edges (the size-stretch trade-off is optimal up to polylogarithmic factors).
-The probe and time complexity of the algorithm is $\tilde{O}(n^{2/3})$.
-This improves over the algorithm of Parter et al.~\cite{PRVY19} whose probe and time complexity is $\tilde{O}(n^{5/6})$. \item An $O(k^2)$-spanner with $\tilde{O}(n^{1+1/k})$ edges on expectation.
-The probe and time complexity of the algorithm is $\tilde{O}(n^{2/3}\Delta^2)$ where $\Delta$ denotes the maximum degree of the input graph.
-This improves over the algorithm of Parter et al.~\cite{PRVY19} whose probe and time complexity is $\tilde{O}(n^{2/3} \Delta^4)$. \end{enumerate}
+This improves over the algorithm of Parter et al.~\cite{PRVY19} whose probe and time complexity is $\tO(n^{3/4})$. \item A $5$-spanner with $\tO(n^{1+1/3})$ edges (the size-stretch trade-off is optimal up to polylogarithmic factors).
+The probe and time complexity of the algorithm is $\tO(n^{2/3})$.
+This improves over the algorithm of Parter et al.~\cite{PRVY19} whose probe and time complexity is $\tO(n^{5/6})$. \item An $O(k^2)$-spanner with $\tO(n^{1+1/k})$ edges with high probability.
+The probe and time complexity of the algorithm is $O(n^{2/3}\Delta^2)$ where $\Delta$ denotes the maximum degree of the input graph.
+This improves over the algorithm of Parter et al.~\cite{PRVY19} whose probe and time complexity is $\tO(n^{2/3} \Delta^4)$.
+Our algorithm (and the algorithm of~\cite{PRVY19}) uses only neighbor probes for this task. \item By additionally taking advantage of adjacency probes we further improve the probe and time complexity of the latter algorithm to be $O(n^{2/3-(1.5-\alpha)/k}\Delta^2)$, for any constant $\alpha>0$.
+This result utilizes a new, efficient local computation algorithm for decomposing a graph into subgraphs with improved maximum degree that may be of independent interest. \end{enumerate}